(1928 BCP, 1892 Psalter, elements from Anglican Breviary)040360x

 The Collect of the Day

-Commemoration of Third Sunday after the Epiphany
+Commemoration of Sunday Before Advent

 A Collect for Peace